Under Secretary of Defense for Personnel and Readiness, DoD.

 Section 202 of the Unfunded Mandates Reform Act of 1995 (UMRA) (Pub.
 L. 104-4) requires agencies assess anticipated costs and benefits before issuing any rule whose mandates require spending in any 1 year of $100 million in 1995 dollars, updated annually for inflation.
 In 2014, that threshold is approximately $141 million.
 This rule will not mandate any requirements for State, local, or tribal governments, nor will it affect private sector costs.

 Public Law 96-354, “Regulatory Flexibility Act” (5 U.S.C.
 601)

-The DoD certifies that this final rule is not subject to the Regulatory Flexibility Act (5 U.S.C.
+The DoD certifies that this interim final rule is not subject to the Regulatory Flexibility Act (5 U.S.C.
 601) because it would not, if promulgated, have a significant economic impact on a substantial number of small entities.
 Therefore, the Regulatory Flexibility Act, as amended, does not require us to prepare a regulatory flexibility analysis.

 Public Law 96-511, “Paperwork Reduction Act” (44 U.S.C.
 Chapter 35)